siddharthtiwari-03/UnSQL/Readme.md

 // @ts-check
 import { UnSQL } from 'unsql'

-// get connection pool from your mysql provider service import { pool } from 'path/to/your/mysql/service'
+// get connection pool from your db provider service import { pool } from 'path/to/your/db/service'

 /**
  * @class User